AntaresSimulatorTeam/andromede-modeling-prototype/docs/index.md

 ## The Gems framework

-The Gems framework consists of a high-level modelling language, close to mathematical syntax, and a data structure for describing energy systems.
+The Gems framework consists of a **high-level modelling language**, close to mathematical syntax, and a **data structure** for describing energy systems.

 More specifically, three main types of input file can be defined with the Gems framework: